 Technical Theatre Apprenticeship Program

-- Students earn college credit for the three semester classes (12 semester credits) that supplement the apprenticeship work.
+- Students can earn college credit for the classes that supplement their apprenticeship work.

 - The TTAP program helps students identify the correct career path after completion of the program, either directly into the work force or to college.